 We all know that properly cooling a PC is incredibly important.
 Recently, people are shifting towards all-in-one liquid coolers.
-With that said, there are a lot of enthusiasts who swear by high-performance air coolers, and that sector still has some tough competition.
+With that said, there are a lot of enthusiasts who swear by high-performance and passive air coolers, and that sector still has some tough competition.
 Companies are always competing to offer the best of the best.
 Cryorig is one of these companies.

 PRODUCT INFO Cryorig R5 Ultimate CPU Cooler Manufacture Cryorig Available at View at Cryorig

 While they are relatively new to the game (they were founded in 2013), they’ve garnered quite a lot of attention.
 Other companies have been around for a lot longer.
 Despite that, Cryorig manages to find success, and its excellent Cryorig R1 ultimate cooler is a good example of this.
 We have already taken a look at that cooler in our detailed Cryorig R1 Ultimate Cooler review.
 An update to the R5 cooler was a long time coming.

 The new flagship Cryorig R5 cooler was revealed quite a while ago.
 Finally, it looks like it is going to hit the shelves soon.
 It is the second cooler in their R series of flagship coolers.
 This high-end dual-fan single tower cooler is quite impressive.
 Furthermore, it even has a new refined appearance.

 That’s all talk, but how well does the Cryorig R5 stack up next to the competition?
 Well, we will be tackling that question and more in this in-depth Cryorig R5 CPU Cooler review, we will discuss Overclocking, Installation Process, Instructions, Clearence, Dimensions, Unboxing, and most importantly its gaming impact.
 We will also consider the facts If Cryorig R5 is good enough in 2021.